sleekmason/Lilidog/README.md

 ld-hotcorners - Each corner of the screen responds to a command. <br/>
 Turn it on with the button in the lower left corner or under Toggles in the menu. <br/>
 Change the corners in ~/.config/ld-hotcorners. <br/>
-Currently clockwise from top left: __Wbar toggle, Compton toggle, Exit menu, urxvt terminal__.
+Currently clockwise from top left: __Wbar pyramid toggle, Compton toggle, Exit menu, urxvt terminal__. <br/>

+*NOTE the Wbar Pyramid from the top-left hotcorners toggle is more of an example than a rule. <br/> There are four pre-made wbar lines ready to mix and match whatever you come up with.

 This ISO has about everything you could need for simple tasks while still quite responsive.